Supported file types and limits

 Technical document standards

-Technical evaluation depends on clear criteria and contractor proposal structure.| Document | Standard |
+Technical evaluation depends on clear criteria and contractor proposal structure.
+Evaluators typically check methodology, program, resources, HSE, and quality systems, and the AI draft is only as specific as the criteria and proposals allow.| Document | Standard |

 |---|---|